Runaway Horses (song)

 "Runaway Horses" is a song by American singer Belinda Carlisle.
-It was released as the fourth single from her third album of the same name in February 1990.
+It was released as the fourth single (fifth in Japan) from her third album, Runaway Horses (1989), in February 1990.
 "Runaway Horses" reached the top 50 in Australia and the United Kingdom.
 The music video was directed by Greg Masuak.

 Critical reception

-In review of 17 February 1990 Chris Roberts of Melody Maker mocked the cover of the single and called musician as "silly old tart."
-The whole album he branded as "″Because the Night″ without the good bits."
+In review of February 17, 1990, Chris Roberts of Melody Maker referred to the single as "″Because the Night″ without the good bits."